gt-crnch-rg/smartnic-tutorial-sc25/code/04-openmp-offload-dpu/task_a/README.md

 ### Compilation

-This step is only required if the task has not been compiled previously
+This step is only needed if a previous compilation of the task was not done.

 ```
 [user@rg-login]$ cd 04-openmp-offload-dpu